France-ioi/projects-overview/README.md

 * [graderqueue](https://github.com/France-ioi/graderqueue)
 Submissions from students are sent to this queue, and different servers connect to that queue to obtain their next submission to grade.
 The repository also includes graderserver, which fetches tasks from this queue and sends them for evaluation to taskgrader.
 * [taskgrader](https://github.com/France-ioi/taskgrader)
-This is the tool that actually grades a submission, running it within a sandbox (isolate), on a list of specified test cases, etc. The repository includes lots of tools to create, test and submit tasks.
+This is the tool that actually grades a submission, running it within a sandbox (isolate), on a list of specified test cases, etc. The repository includes lots of tools to create, test and submit tasks ([documentation here](http://france-ioi.github.io/taskgrader/)).
 * [Jvs2Java](https://github.com/France-ioi/Jvs2Java)
 This is a simple script that converts programs written in the JavaScool language (a simplified version of Java), into pure Java, so that they can be graded